pascalbros/IotaKit/README.md

 You can follow me on Twitter at [@PascalAmbro](http://twitter.com/PascalAmbro).

+## Thanks

+Iota Foundation for `Entangled` C code for Proof-of-Work.

 ## License
 IotaKit is licensed under the terms of the MIT License.
 Please see the LICENSE file for full details.